Toxillo/jww19-website/src/content/pages/info/b-residency/g-moving-out.md

 <!-- English -->
 ## Moving Out
 If you want to move out, you need to give the Studentwerk timely notice.
 You can find the details in your rental agreement.
 For some residents it is a three-month period, for others it is a one-month period.
-Please check with the Studentenwerk ([wohnen@stwm.de](mailto:wohnen@stwm.de)) if you're uncertain.
+Please check with the Studierendenwerk ([wohnen@stwm.de](mailto:wohnen@stwm.de)) if you're uncertain.

 If you have received a cancellation, you will also receive a date on which you must hand over your room, keys and everything else.
 The room will then be accepted by the caretaker.